mhekkel/libzeep/README.txt

-This is the first release of libzeep.
+This is the second release of libzeep.

+The second release of libzeep introduces a full XML library.
+You no longer need expat to build libzeep.
+The XML library comes with a full validating SAX parser.
+There's also a complete XPath 1.0 implementation.

+The rest of this file describes the SOAP functionality of libzeep.

 It is supposed to become a very easy way to create SOAP server software in C++.
 You use it to export a C++ object's methods as SOAP actions.
 The library